JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

 	<summary> Answer (click here)</summary>

 --------
-The posterior and the likelihood for the relaxed-clock analyses are better (less negative values).
-However, remember that we cannot compare the posterior/likelihood directly between the models.
-The relaxed clock model has many more parameter than the strict clock model, thus it is expected to have a higher likelihood and posterior.
-Similar as for maximum likelihood, where we compared models using a “likelihood ratio test” or the “AIC”, models can also be compared in a Bayesian framework by the calculation of so-called “Bayes Factors”.
+The posterior and likelihood for the relaxed-clock model are better (less negative values) than for the strict-clock model.
+However, remember these values cannot be directly compared between models because the relaxed-clock model has many more parameters, leading to a higher likelihood and posterior.
+Similar to maximum likelihood, where models are compared using a "likelihood ratio test" or "AIC," models in a Bayesian framework can be compared using Bayes Factors.

 <kbd>![](./img/tracer_003.png)</kbd>